 Whether these stresses come from a financial issue or the stresses of everyday life, MSU Extension can help.
 If you’re concerned about yourself, a family member, a friend or a neighbor MSU Extension has resources and educators that can help you identify and manage stress.

-MSU Extension provides trusted, evidenced-based education and expertise in:
+MSU Extension provides trusted, evidence-based education and expertise in:

 learned how to recognize signs of depression, suicide and mental illness

 participants from 23 states attended the Farm Stress Management Summit